 The implications of this device will certainly change what seems as a two dimensional inspection into a 3 dimensional one.
 The idea of heat loss and detection of water damage is a great advantage to a lot of buyers.

-A regular inspection right now will run you about $425-$475, with this new tool involved it will probably raise it up to about $150 extra an inspection.
+A regular inspection right now will run you about $700+, with this new tool involved it will probably raise it up more until it becomes standard.
 This is what Peter is thinking anyway.
-H did tell me that his instructor’s camera is worth $60,000.
-Hmmm, I wonder how much he charges for inspections.
+He did tell me that his instructor’s camera is worth $60,000.
+Hmmm, I wonder how much he charges for inspections?

 Join our mailouts for @real estate education, market updates, green tips, events & more.